hannesd/omv-zfs-ras-nas/README.md

 ### 6. Install the OMV ZFS plugin

 Now install the OMV ZFS plugin, but not the one available by default in "Plugins" on the OMV web admin page.
 The original plugin comes with all sorts of dependencies we do not want and which would not work for us.
-Instead let's build are own version of the debian package:
+Instead let's build our own version of the debian package:

 ```bash
 $ git clone https://github.com/OpenMediaVault-Plugin-Developers/openmediavault-zfs.git